 How to Lose Thigh Fat

 Everyone is predisposed to carry body fat a little differently.
-Some of us are more pear-shaped, while others may be more top-heavy or have an athletic build.
+Some of us are pear-shaped, while others may be more top-heavy or have an athletic build.
 And while we think voluptuous thighs and hips are beautiful, we also know that sometimes your goal is to slim down in certain areas.
-Unfortunately, there’s a lot of misinformation out there about how to lose weight in specific places.
-If you want to lose thigh fat, you have to know something upfront: spot-reducing fat doesn’t work.
-In other words, you can’t just do a bunch of inner thigh exercises and expect that alone to give you the thighs you’ve always wanted.
+You may wonder how to lose leg fat or how to reduce thigh fat, in particular.
+Unfortunately, there’s a lot of misinformation about how to do this.
+If you want to lose thigh fat, you have to know something upfront: spot-reducing doesn’t work.
+In other words, you can’t just do a bunch of inner thigh exercises and expect that alone to reduce thigh fat.
 You need to lose weight all over, making dietary and lifestyle changes and then tone up those slimmer thighs with targeted exercises.
 If you take our comprehensive approach, you’ll lose pounds all over AND tone your thighs to make them tighter and stronger.
 How does that sound?
 Here’s how to lose thigh fat the right way.

 - Increase Your Cardio